jasonmccallister/laravel-preset/README.md

 Taking years of experience shipping PHP applications (both Craft CMS and Laravel) with Docker, this is a combination of lessons learned in one package.

-### Dockerfile

-Running the preset command (`php artisan preset jasonmccallister`) will prompt you on the type of database you are going to use on the project.
-The goal here is to use the same Dockerfile for local development, CI/CD, and deploying a production image.
-By default only "production" OS packages are installed (xdebug can be installed but is not enabled by default).

-### docker-compose.yaml

-To make development with Docker easier locally, we use the `docker-compose.yaml` to scaffold the creation of the database, queue, and redis instance.
-Docker Compose makes it really easy to spin all of your services up with one command.

 ## Installation

 You can install the package via composer: